Shuto Expressway

-Most routes are grade-separated (elevated roads or tunnels) and central routes have many sharp curves and multi-lane merges that require caution to drive safely.
-The speed limit is 60 km/h on most routes, but 80 km/h on the Bayshore Route, and 50 km/h on the Inner Circular Route.
+Most routes are grade separated and have many sharp curves and multi-lane merges that require caution to drive safely.
+The speed limit is 60 km/h on most routes, 80 km/h on the Bayshore Route, and 50 km/h on the Inner Circular Route.

-All trips on the expressway require a toll be paid.
 As of 2014, the cash toll for a standard-size car is ¥1300 regardless of distance traveled.
 Vehicles using the ETC toll-collection system pay a distance-based toll ranging from ¥300 to ¥1300 for ordinary vehicles (see toll price) – in some cases substantially less than the previous fixed-rate toll.
 Lower cash rates exist for certain radial routes (where there are only a few kilometers of expressway remaining) and ETC users have various time-of-day discounts.
 For large vehicles, the toll is doubled.

 Routes

 There are 24 routes currently in operation: